 Entered eternal life on May 15, 2023 at the age of 90 after 72 years of religious life.

 Sister Teresita spent nearly two decades in Chimbote, Peru, one of the first of the Grand Rapids Dominican Sisters to go and build this ministry.

-Sr. Teresita not only enjoys walks to see the flowers but you can also find her tending to them at Aquinata Hall.
+Sr. Teresita not only enjoyed walks to see the flowers but you could also find her tending to them at Aquinata Hall.